x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 In Exchange Server 2010 and earlier, each update rollup package (RU) is cumulative.
 An RU for Exchange Server 2010 includes all fixes for Exchange Server from all previous update rollup packages, so you only need to install the latest RU to apply all of the fixes that were released up to that point.
 However, individual updates or hotfixes for Exchange 2010 or earlier do not contain all previous fixes for Exchange Server.
 The updated files that are included in an individual update or hotfix include all updates that were applied only to those specific files by all previous updates, but any other files on Exchange Server will not be updated.
 For more information, see [Exchange 2010 Servicing](https://docs.microsoft.com/previous-versions/office/exchange-server-2010/).

 In Exchange Server 2013 or later, we changed the way we deliver hotfixes and service packs by using a scheduled delivery model.
 In this model, cumulative updates (CUs) are released quarterly (every three months).
-Each CU is a full installation of Exchange that includes updates and changes from all previous CU's, so you don't need to install any previous CU's or Exchange Server RTM first.
+Each CU is a full installation of Exchange that includes updates and changes from all previous CUs, so you don't need to install any previous CUs or Exchange Server RTM first.
 For more information, see [Updates for Exchange Server](../new-features/updates.md).

 |**Servicing release model**|**Exchange 2019**|**Exchange 2016**|**Exchange 2013**|**Exchange 2010**|
 |:-----|:-----:|:-----:|:-----:|:-----:|